keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 permalink: '/freelancing-reboot/'
 title:  'Rebooting my freelancing career'
 type: Article
-date: 2022-06-18
+date: 2022-06-27
 meta:
-  description: 'Details from my six-month sabbatical and how I lowered my stress, eased my anxiety, and reoriented my life and career.'
+  description: 'Details from my six-month sabbatical—how I lowered my stress, eased my anxiety, and reoriented my life and career.'
   image: '/images/posts/'
   image_alt: ''
-lede: Details from my six-month sabbatical and how I lowered my stress, eased my anxiety, and reoriented my life and career.
+lede: Details from my six-month sabbatical—how I lowered my stress, eased my anxiety, and reoriented my life and career.
 tags:
   - Life Updates
 ---

 I recently took a [six-month sabbatical from freelancing](/goodbye-freelancing/) to ease some underlying anxiety and stress I've been experiencing.
 Taking time off helped me decompress and reflect after being on the grind.

-I've been back to work since February and it's keeping me pretty busy.
+I've been back to work since February and I'm staying busy.
 Not so busy that I couldn't get this published sooner, but oh well.
 My life updates are generally not-so-timely.

 Alright, let's get into what I've been up to and where I'm headed.

 ## I'm stressed, man.

 My relationship with stress has changed *a lot* as I've gotten older.
-The more responsibilities I've gained and the better I understand the world, the more stressed I've become.
+The more responsibilities I gain and the better I understand the world, the more stressed I become.

 This undercurrent of stress has made me feel more anxious and uneasy in my day-to-day life.
 My capacity for optimism has slowly dwindled as I feel a greater weight on my shoulders and view the world through a more nuanced and critical lens. [^1]

 [^1]: Knowledge is power?

-Paradoxically, the older I've become, the *better* my life has objectively become:
+Paradoxically, the older I've become, the *better* my life has objectively gotten:

 - I met the love of my life
 - I have a successful career